pyvisa/pyvisa/docs/migrating.rst

 Short summary
 -------------

-PyVISA 1.5 has full compatibility with previous versions of PyVISA (changing some of the underlying implementation).
-But you are encouraged to do a few things differently if you want to keep up with the latest developments:
+PyVISA 1.5 has full compatibility with previous versions of PyVISA using the legacy module (changing some of the underlying implementation).
+But you are encouraged to do a few things differently if you want to keep up with the latest developments and be compatible with PyVISA > 1.5.

 **If you are doing:**